OctechSolutions/Aperture/ApertureStage3Report.md

 Aperture has grown into a successful social media platform where users may both wind down and enjoy sharing photos with each other/showcase their talents and compete with each other in challenges for a thrilling time!

 We believe that all the requirements as laid out by the client and his associates have been met.
 In the future, we hope to upgrade and expand operations of maintenance to cope with the heavy traffic flow through our servers and the databases needed to accommodate new influx of users every day.
-The concept of "gamification", as specified by our client, has more potential than initially thought by our software development and design team, we feel that the meaningful interactions between people because of this feature and this application is the cornerstone of Aperture!
+The concept of "playification", as specified by our client, has more potential than initially thought by our software development and design team, we feel that the meaningful interactions between people because of this feature and this application is the cornerstone of Aperture!

 We at Octech Solutions are ready to Keep Developing the application, and we have the resources to ensure Aperture becomes a global icon.